-In order to secure the effectiveness of this program, UHA has tasked Umpqua Health Management (UHM) the development, maintenance and updating of UHA's policies and procedures and its Compliance and FWA Prevention Program.
-UHM has developed this FWA Prevention Handbook to safeguard the following business interests:
+In order to secure the effectiveness of this program, UHA has developed this FWA Prevention Handbook to safeguard the following business interests:

 - Umpqua Health Alliance (UHA): Douglas County's Coordinated Care Organization (CCO), a Medicaid Managed Care program. - P3/ATRIO: A Medicare Advantage Plan.
 Umpqua Health is a delegate for P3, who manages the ATRIO lives in Douglas County.
 Umpqua Health has a delegation agreement with P3 to perform a variety of functions on behalf of P3.